Hossam-Osama559/benchmarking-multithreads-and-multi-processes-in-python-with-threads-in-c/README.md

-simple listining socket that will each new connection it spin off a new thread in c and new thread or new process in python and the function that resposible of handling the connection in all cases just print simple string in the terminal "|" and update the cursor to make the printing vertical and making a dummy loop that just iterate for one billion iteration to mimic a cpu bound function
+simple listining socket that with  each new connection it spin off a new thread in c and new thread or new process in python

+and a function that resposible of handling the connection in all cases just print simple string in the terminal "|" and update the cursor to make the printing vertical thing like that for each connection

+|
+|
+|
+|
+|

+and making a dummy loop that just iterate for one billion iteration to mimic a cpu bound function

-and a seprate function that checks all the connections that at specific cursor position it quit and the whole program exit
+and a seprate function that checks all the connections current position ,that at specific cursor position it quit and the whole program exit

 in c when making a new thread for each connection and thread for the function that checks the possitions of cursors and spin a cmd command to fire 9 cmds each with a connection using net cat "for /l %i in (0,1,8) do start cmd -c /k "nc localhost 5000""